GluuFederation/gluu-passport/README.md

 And then add the strategy details like provider, clientID and clientSecret.

-The keys that should be the value of provider are:
+The keys for common providers are:
 - google for GPlus Authentication
 - twitter for Twitter Authentication
 - linkedin for LinkedIn Authentication